Key messages

 See the HPF feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies for more detailed analysis of smoking and other factors contributing to birthweight.

-A suite of evaluations have been published across Australia on programs to improve the delivery of antenatal services to Indigenous Australian women with the intent of improving birth outcomes.
-The Clinical Practice Guidelines—Pregnancy Care (2020 edition), outlines evidence of successful models of care from these evaluations specifically tailored for Aboriginal and Torres Strait Islander women.
-This includes culturally appropriate and safe care as well as continuity of care; collaboration between midwives and Indigenous health workers; and the role of family members such as grandmothers in attending antenatal care sessions and positively influencing maternal healthy lifestyle behaviours during pregnancy (Department of Health 2020).
+A suite of evaluations have been published across Australia on programs to improve the delivery of antenatal services to First Nations women with the intent of improving birth outcomes.
+The Clinical Practice Guidelines – Pregnancy Care (2020 edition), outlines evidence of successful models of care from these evaluations specifically tailored for First Nations women.
+This includes culturally appropriate and safe care as well as continuity of care; collaboration between midwives and Aboriginal and Torres Strait Islander Health workers; and the role of family members such as grandmothers in attending antenatal care sessions and positively influencing maternal healthy lifestyle behaviours during pregnancy (Department of Health 2020).

 Implications